 Without further ado, let’s start.

 First, you need to determine which type of web hosting service is right for your website.
-There are three (3) metrics that I use to evaluate the resources needed by a WooCommerce site:
+There are three (3) metrics that I use to evaluate the resources required by a WooCommerce site:

 - The number of items in the catalog;